 Talk with your counselor if you are currently a high school student, or McKinney-Vento Homeless Education Liaison.
-List of Liaisons in the state of Colorado.

 Each public 2 and 4-year college and private 4-year college in Colorado has a designated staff member called the McKinney-Vento Single Point of Contact to assist you with all your questions about that particular college.
 List of college contacts.
 Call or email your questions to the person listed at the college you plan to attend.